LinuxCommandLibrary

 -o, -oneline

-Output records on single line with '\' for newlines
+Output each record on a single line

 CAVEATS